Google Gemini 3 explained: Overview of Gemini AI Models

 Google Gemini was unveiled for the first time at a virtual press conference on December 06, 2023.
 At the same time, both the Google blog and the website of the AI company Google DeepMind, items online, which describe the functionalities of the new AI family.

-Just a few days after the initial presentation, some users discovered the important information hidden in the video descriptions of the YouTube videos.
-Google had been tricking with their presentation videos, for example by working with still images and text inputs when the model was supposed to recognize that the video was showing a batch of scissor rock paper.
-This approach was met with some criticism, as the presentation in her blog suggested significantly more capabilities, which the model was then unable to demonstrate.
+Just a few days after the initial presentation, some users discovered the important information hidden in the video descriptions of YouTube videos.
+Google had tricked users in its presentation videos by using still images and text inputs when the model was supposed to recognize that the video showed a game of rock-paper-scissors.
+This approach was met with some criticism, as the presentation in their blog suggested significantly more capabilities than the model was actually able to perform.

 Which versions of Gemini are there?